 Rentals and guided tours are available, as well as paddling equipment and supplies

 The area’s top stops for lodging, dining and shopping are in High Springs, a quiet town of 3,000 about 25 miles northwest of Gainesville and a former railroad hub, thanks to active phosphate mines in the late 1800s.
 Historic homes and buildings line Main Street and side streets in the center of the easily walkable town.

 This bungalow-style building was built in 1917 and has served as a bakery, boarding house and apartment building, and was converted into a lovely inn in the 1990s.

 65 N. Main St.

-Casual eatery, set in the town’s former opera house, is a popular stop for outdoors folks, thanks to its menu of burgers and more and its sprawling outdoor bar and patio with fireplace.
+This casual eatery, set in the town’s former opera house, is a popular stop for outdoors folks, thanks to its menu of burgers and more and its sprawling outdoor bar and patio with fireplace.

 What to do

 Stroll historic downtown after picking up a map with a walking tour at the High Springs Chamber of Commerce.
 Visit the High Springs Historical Society Museum (where you can find carriage rides through town on weekend afternoons), and gift and antique shops, including Heartstrings and Wisteria Cottage.
 In the evening, check out the Priest Theatre, Florida’s oldest continuously operating movie house, open since 1910.